 The guideline updates recommendations that were first released in 2006.4

-“This current review of the published data on CBT-I is very thorough and offers the best insights we have as to the effectiveness of the therapy,” says Derek Loewy, PhD, DABSM, CBSM, director of behavioral sleep medicine at the Scripps Clinic Sleep Center.
+“This current review of the published data on CBT-I is very thorough and offers the best insights we have as to the effectiveness of the therapy,” says Derek Loewy, PhD, DABSM, CBSM, director of behavioral sleep medicine at the Scripps Clinic Sleep Center, who was not involved in writing the guidelines.
 “One notable finding is the demonstrated superiority of a combined approach over the use of the individual techniques that make up CBT-I. This is consistent with my own clinical experience.”

-Barry Krakow, MD, a board-certified sleep medicine specialist, concurs CBT-I is effective for insomnia, but he points out that many patients who experience chronic insomnia may also have co-occurring sleep apnea, which frequently goes undiagnosed.
+Barry Krakow, MD, a board-certified sleep medicine specialist who was not involved in writing the guidelines, concurs CBT-I is effective for insomnia, but he points out that many patients who experience chronic insomnia may also have co-occurring sleep apnea, which frequently goes undiagnosed.
 In a randomized clinical trial, Krakow found that treating the sleep apnea using the advanced positive airway pressure mode adaptive servo-ventilation cured the chronic insomnia of nearly 70% of study participants.5

 “The AASM’s work is invaluable to those unfamiliar with insomnia treatments; however, the guidelines assume most chronic insomnia is solely of a psychological origin,” Krakow says.
 “The physiology of sleep breathing appears to play a much larger role than previously recognized.”